 Demand for the Company's temporary and permanent staffing services and risk consulting and internal audit services is largely dependent upon general economic and labor market conditions both domestically and abroad.
-Correspondingly, results of operations were negatively impacted by difficult global economic conditions in the latter portion of 2008 and throughout 2009.
+Correspondingly, results of operations were negatively impacted by difficult global economic conditions throughout 2009 and in the early portion of 2010.
 Because of the inherent difficulty in predicting economic trends and the absence of material long-term contracts in any of our business units, future demand for the Company's services cannot be forecasted with certainty.
-We expect total Company results to continue to be impacted by general macroeconomic conditions in 2010.
+We expect total Company results to continue to be impacted by general macroeconomic conditions in 2011.

-The Company's temporary and permanent staffing services business has more than 365 offices in 42 states, the District of Columbia and 20 foreign countries, while Protiviti has more than 60 offices in 23 states and 16 foreign countries.
+The Company's temporary and permanent staffing services business has more than 350 offices in 42 states, the District of Columbia and 18 foreign countries, while Protiviti has 60 offices in 23 states and 15 foreign countries.